james-t-larson/posting.nvim/taskell.md

     * [x] set quit command to <C-C> if no command is set, or no file is found
 - create lisence
 - complete readme
+- enable opts for end users
+    * [x] create setup function
+    * [x] move opts out of open
+    * [x] force over ride opts with user ops
+    * [x] support keybinds, should take an array of key binds and iterate over that